 - ✔ Dual Band, Dual Watch, Dual Display.
 Completed with a hard case outside, supports using for years, especially for business and outdoor using, like at the construction field, security work, survival rescue.

-- ✔ What's in the Box: GA-510 Radio, 2 x 2200 mAh rechargeable batteries, programming cable, dual band antenna, charger, adapter, belt clip, wrist strap, earpiece and user manual.
+- ✔ What's in the Box: GA-510 Radio, 2 x 2200 mAh rechargeable batteries, CH340 programming cable (work with win 11 or previous system), dual band antenna, charger, adapter, belt clip, wrist strap, earpiece and user manual.

 6. Wouxun KG-UVD1P